-This prince takes majority stake in asset manager Liqid
+This prince acquires a majority stake in asset manager Liqid

-88 million euros are flowing into the Berlin fintech.
+88 million euros flow into the Berlin-based fintech.
 The new main owner wants to internationalize the investment concept.

-"Liqid has an impressive growth story and we are convinced that providing professional investment expertise in a digital format - with LIQID's dedicated client focus and commitment to quality - is a promising business model for the future," said Prince Max von und zu Liechtenstein and also Chairman of LGT.
-"By working with Liqid, LGT is making its investment expertise available to a broader segment of private investors."
+"Liqid has an impressive track record of growth, and we are convinced that providing professional investment expertise in a digital format - with Liqid's dedicated client focus and quality standards - is a promising business model for the future," says Prince Max von und zu Liechtenstein and also Chairman of LGT.
+"By working with Liqid, LGT is making its investment expertise accessible to a broader segment of private investors."

 The second major investor is London-based Toscafund.
 Other investors include HQ Trust, the multi-family office of the Harald Quandt family, Project A and Dieter von Holtzbrinck Ventures.
 The current investment round also includes a secondary component.
 The existing investors will then sell shares to the Liechtenstein asset managers.